Woodstock 1994 (Green Day album)

-Woodstock 1994 is a live album by the American punk rock band Green Day.
+Woodstock 1994 is a live album by the American rock band Green Day.
 The album was released specially through Record Store Day on April 13, 2019, in honor of the 50th anniversary of Woodstock and the 25th anniversary of the now-famous set the band played at Woodstock '94.
 This was the first live Green Day album to feature the entire setlist.
+On August 17, 2023, Green Day announced that the album would make a reappearance on vinyl and first time on CD as part of Dookie's 30th anniversary deluxe reissue.

 Background

-Green Day played the Woodstock festival on the South Stage on August 14, 1994, 6 months after their first major-label album Dookie was released.
+Green Day played the Woodstock festival on the South Stage on August 14, 1994, six months after their first major-label album, Dookie, was released.
 The performance was one of the most memorable of the festival, with the band getting involved in a mud fight with their fans.
 Tré Cool said of the event: "It was a crazy set – a set that changed our whole lives."

+Prior to the announcement of the reissue, the live performance had been passed around through bootlegs and video recordings.

 On March 1, 2019, the band announced on their Instagram, "Look at that!
 Woodstock 1994 Live (remixed + remastered) drops on vinyl for the first time ever this Record Store Day.
 No better way to celebrate 50 years of Woodstock and the 25th anniversary of when we got a little muddy."